-Individuals with disabilities wishing to request an accommodation must contact the ADA Compliance Coordinator.
-A disclosure of a disability or a request for accommodation made to any staff, faculty, or personnel other than the ADA Compliance Coordinator will not be treated as a request for an accommodation.
-However, if a student discloses a disability to such an individual, the individual is required to direct the student to the ADA Compliance Coordinator.
-Upon request, the ADA Compliance Coordinator (or trained designee) will provide a student or applicant with a Request for Accommodations form, which is also available on the School's website.
-To help ensure timely consideration and implementation, individuals making a request for an accommodation are asked to contact the ADA Compliance Coordinator and/or submit a Request for Accommodations form at least two weeks prior to when the accommodation is needed.
+Individuals with disabilities (including pregnant students as applicable), wishing to request an academic adjustment(s) must contact the ADA/Section 504 Compliance Coordinator.
+Examples of academic adjustments include special services, excused absences or a Leave of Absence.
+A disclosure of a disability or a request for academic adjustment made to any staff, faculty, or personnel other than the ADA/Section 504 Compliance Coordinator will not be treated as a request for an academic adjustment.
+However, if a student or applicant discloses a disability to such an individual, the individual is required to direct the student/applicant to the ADA/Section 504 Compliance Coordinator.